MartinBourbier/funny-bitwise/README.md

 # funny-bitwise

-A personal compilation of funny and useful bitwise operations
+A personal compilation of funny and useful bitwise operations.